 The UC Merced Department of Cognitive and Information Sciences (CIS) has made a commitment to fostering an environment in which all members of its community feel safe, respected, and supported, regardless of their racial, national, socioeconomic or ethnic background, sexual orientation, gender identity, or disability.
-As part of this commitment, we have established a Climate Committee, consisting of grad student Alex Dayer and faculty members Hanna Gunn and Colin Holbrook.
+As part of this commitment, we have established a Climate Committee, consisting of a grad student and two faculty members.
 The committee is charged with the following tasks:

 - Identify institutional, structural, and cultural initiatives that advance the climate of the CIS department and community